wein.plus

 North Meets South

 The diverse mountain wines reflect their grape variety as well as their terroir.
-In South Tyrol, around two dozen grape varieties are cultivated, and the locations also vary significantly.
-They range from rugged, well-ventilated vineyards on the steep slopes of the Vinschgau or the Eisack Valley to Mediterranean-like, sun-drenched, mild vineyards in the south, such as in the Bolzano basin, in Überetsch, or in Unterland.
+In South Tyrol, around two dozen grape varieties are cultivated, and the locations vary significantly.
+They range from rugged, well-ventilated vineyards on the steep slopes of Vinschgau or Eisacktal to Mediterranean-like, sun-drenched, mild vineyards in the south, such as in the Bolzano basin, Überetsch, or Unterland.

-So it is no wonder that South Tyrol offers the entire range of wine types: from primarily fruity varietal wines and sophisticated top wines to impressive sweet wines and sparkling wines.
-Combined with a consistent quality policy, this diversity ensures that South Tyrol has worked its way to the top of wine production – as confirmed by the most important wine guides.
+It is no wonder that South Tyrol offers the entire range of wine types: from primarily fruity varietal wines and demanding top-quality wines to impressive sweet wines and sparkling wines.
+Combined with a consistent quality policy, this variety ensures that South Tyrol has worked its way to the top of viticulture – as confirmed by the most important wine guides.

 Alex Filz